Sulthana-2000/Python_Tasks/README.md

 - Creating various types of plots, including line plots, scatter plots, bar plots, and histograms.
 - Customizing plot appearance with labels, titles, colors, and styles

-#  Task 7: Exploratory Data Analysis with Iris Dataset
+#  Iris(EDA): Exploratory Data Analysis with Iris Dataset

 This Python task focuses on exploratory data analysis (EDA) using the famous Iris dataset, covering:
 - Loading and examining the dataset